Volunteer clothing and uniform

 What volunteers should wear to show that they belong to Girlguiding

-All Leaders should have a uniform top and this can be worn with appropriate bottoms for the occasion.
-They can choose from these tops:
+All unit leaders should have a uniform top and this can be worn with appropriate bottoms for the occasion.

 Wearing uniform in specialist roles

 Trainers and prospective trainers should wear uniform when training within Girlguiding.
 If they are not a leader then they should wear members' wear.
 This sets the standard for our volunteers.

 Commissioners should also wear uniform, unless inappropriate for the activity, as role models for leaders in their local area.